-The second aspect of this study with important implications the derivation of a new was method of interpreting the density-dependent representing and juvenile salmonids.
-If my density-dependent mortality of mortality functions (2) accurately reflect the consequences of territoriality in early life, they lead to some interesting hypotheses regarding the population dynamics and management of salmonids in streams.
-For example, the Au Sable River contains exceptionally good spawning habitat, so it is no surprise that an unexploited brown trout population the river would produce eggs to the right of the stockin The biological interpretation of this recruitment dome. might be that spawning success (fry production) for an unexploited population is greater than the carrying capacity of the river for juvenile trout.
+The second aspect of this study with important implications derivation of a new was the method of the density-dependent representing and interpreting mortality of juvenile salmonids.
+If my density-dependent mortality functions (2) accurately reflect the consequences of territoriality in early life, they lead to some interesting hypotheses regarding the population dynamics and management of salmonids in streams.
+For example, the Au Sable River contains exceptionally good spawning habitat, so it is no surprise that an unexploited brown trout population in the river would produce eggs to the right of the stockrecruitment dome.
+The biological interpretation of this might be that spawning success (fry production) for an unexploited population is greater than the carrying capacity of the river for juvenile trout.
 The converse may also be true, i.e., streams with shortages of spawning habitat may produce viable eggs (or fry) to the left of the dome, even when unexploited.
-Lack of suitable spawning habitat may reduce spawning success below the carrying capacity of the juveniles.
-In such populations, exploitation stream for would move egg production further to the left of the dome on the curve, and, hence, variability would increase and recruitment rate would decline.
+Lack of suitable spawning habitat may reduce spawning success below the carrying capacity of the stream for juveniles.
+In such populations, exploitation would move egg production further to the left of the dome on and, hence, variability would increase and the curve, recruitment rate would decline.
 Also, empirical-stockrecruitment data for such a fishery would always form an asymptotic curve rather than a dome-shaped curve.